 We've just had the Durham report and time and time again it turns out that what at first sounded like a conspiracy and behaved like a conspiracy turns out not to be a conspiracy after all and is sometimes even quite well documented.
 In that context, an outright conspiracy story is illustrative.
 Dr. David E. Martin explained at the conference that the coronavirus has been tinkered with for 50 years, mainly because they offer opportunities in the context of biological warfare.
 Martin is a specialist in patents and reconstructs the line that this technique has followed on the basis of patent claims.

 I think it's an intriguing story.
-Take a look for yourself.
+See for yourself, this is The full Rumble link.

 Of course, that definition was very important to escape (much) stricter admission requirements (FDA, EMA).
 Furthermore: you write: "the sound comes almost exclusively from the right".
 Then you also count ex-PvdA voters, ex-D66 voters, etc., as well as a part of the democrats in the US (Robert Kennedy, Steve Kirsch,...), to the (far) right.
 What has been so sad to experience over the past year is that what used to be left-wing has changed beyond recognition, and has severely failed people who stand for fundamental rights and freedom of expression.